hvdwolf/OsmAnd-UKpostcodes/README.md

 After some time you will find inside the "workfiles" the file "UK_postcodes_poi_europe.osm.pbf".

-Now you need to create the OsmAnd obf file in OsmAndMapCreator or on the command line using OsmAndMapCreator utilities script:
+Now you need to create the OsmAnd obf file in OsmAndMapCreator or on the command line using OsmAndMapCreator utilities script.<br>
-prerequisites:
+Prerequisites:
-* Using OsOsmAndMapCreator you need to open the OsmAndMapCreator.bat or OsmAndMapCreator.sh
+* Using OsmAndMapCreator you need to open the OsmAndMapCreator.bat or OsmAndMapCreator.sh
 * Using the utilities script you need to open the utilities.sh or utilities.bat
 * Change the value "-Xmx720M" to something like "-Xmx2720M" (at least 2500M)
 * Save the file.